sveinbjornt/KatSearch/README.md

 Remember the good old days when search on the Mac simply scanned the filesystem?
 Yeah, me too, and I miss the simplicity of it.

 Unlike Spotlight, KatSearch performs no indexing and only looks at filenames, not content.
-It uses low-level kernel calls to search the **entire** file system, not just the parts Apple wants you to see, via the APFS or HFS+ file system catalog.
+It uses low-level kernel calls to search the **entire** file system via the APFS or HFS+ file system catalog.

 * Fast, native, modern macOS app with a responsive, no-nonsense interface, written in Objective-C/Cocoa
+* Live search results
-* Scans the actual file system, not just the userland files Apple wants you to see
+* Scans the actual file system, not just userland files Apple wants you to see
 * Can run with admin privileges to scan all files and folders on the volume irrespective of permissions
 * Ubiquitous native drag and drop behaviour, with hooks into Finder actions/services
 * Free, open source software